laravel/forge-docs/1.0/introduction.md

 ## What is Forge?

 Laravel Forge is a server management and application deployment service.
 Forge takes the pain and hassle out of deploying servers and can be used to launch your next website.
-Whether your app is built with a framework such as <a href="https://github.com/laravel/laravel">Laravel</a>, <a href="https://github.com/symfony/symfony">Symfony</a>, <a href="https://statamic.com/">Statamic</a>, <a href="https://github.com/WordPress/WordPress">WordPress</a> or is just a vanilla PHP application - Forge has you covered.
+Whether your app is built with a framework such as <a href="https://github.com/laravel/laravel">Laravel</a>, <a href="https://github.com/symfony/symfony">Symfony</a>, <a href="https://statamic.com/">Statamic</a>, <a href="https://github.com/WordPress/WordPress">WordPress</a> or is just a vanilla PHP application - Forge is the solution for you.

 We live and breath PHP here at Forge, but Forge is also ready to handle other tech stacks too, such as NodeJS.